rocknrollMarc/mongo_mailer/README.md

 ### Standalone worker

-Worker can be used within rails app or as a standalone application.
+Worker can be used within a rails app or as a standalone application.
 In both cases only mongo_mailer related stuff is used - rails are never being loaded.

 Worker usees [daemons](https://rubygems.org/gems/daemons) to daemonize the process, continuously polls mongo queue for new mail and does the final delivery.